Use this free on-line guide to diagnose problems and make repairs to your major appliances. Find replacement parts too.

 There are two technologies used for flat panel displays; LCD (liquid crystal) and gas plasma.
 They are currently the most expensive choices, but have at least one feature the others can't match; thickness.
 Flat panel displays are, on average, 4 inches thick.
 Both panels can be mounted on a wall or from the ceiling.
 Their size makes them ideal where space is at a premium or where they need to be hidden when not in use.
 Many flat panels have 42 inch screens (the smallest size available for plasma) although some 50 and 60 inch models are available.
 LCD also offers smaller screens, down to 15 inches.

 LCD and plasma screens are both fixed pixel, flat panel displays.
 Because the pixels are fixed, incoming signals must be scaled to fit those pixels.
-Resolution for the most common Plasma screens are 1024x768 for HD models and 853x480 for ED models.
+Resolution for the most common Plasma screens are 1920 x 1080 for HD models and 1024 x 768 for 42" models and older models.
 LCD widescreen resolution typically is 1280 or 1366 x768.
-All plasmas are widescreen but many LCD's are available in the 4:3 aspect ratio.
+All plasmas are widescreen but some LCD's are still available in the 4:3 aspect ratio.
 Most panels display a progressive scan image, although some plasma panels use a technology called ALiS (Alternative Lighting of Surfaces) which results, in effect, in an interlaced image.

-Many units are sold as HD-ready, which means they do not have a built-in ATSC tuner, although some do have an NTSC tuner.
-Without an ATSC tuner, a separate tuner or set-top box will be required to receive television broadcasts. some of the space saving value of flat panels is lost if you must have a separate tuner nearby.
+All units currently are sold with a built-in ATSC tuner, unless they are sold as monitor, in which case they have no channel tuner.
+Without an ATSC tuner, a separate tuner or set-top box will be required to receive television broadcasts.
+Some of the space saving value of flat panels is lost if you must have a separate tuner nearby.

 Both plasma and LCD have difficulty rendering deep blacks, so the result is some inability to deliver image definition in dark sequences of programs or films.